jsdoop/jsdoop/README.md

 Documentation and more information will be added in a few days.

 ## Citation
-If you find this work useful in your research, please cite https://ieeexplore.ieee.org/document/8886576:
+If you find this work useful in your research, please cite the previous version of JSDoop (1.0) until we publish our new paper  https://ieeexplore.ieee.org/document/8886576:

   @article{morell2019jsdoop,
     title={JSDoop and TensorFlow. js: Volunteer Distributed Web Browser-Based Neural Network Training},